Kill-JoyCoder/Kill-JoyCoder/README.md

 Hello there!
-I'm Ankur, a second-year computer science student currently in SRM Chennai, Ramapuram Campus.
+I'm Ankur, a second-year computer science student currently in SRM Ramapuram, Chennai.
 Here's some details about me!

 🔭 I’m currently working on: TattleTube